 One of the things I heard recently from multiple influencers, is that Greece is a very expensive country for travelers.
 This is not true, they made it expensive themselves.
 Staying in Santorini and Mykonos.
 Dining at the most expensive restaurants.
 Traveling first class on high-speed ferries.
 Or a trip on a Catamaran, including champagne and fancy bites.
 Of course, you are going to spend a lot of money!

 However, choosing to plan the most expensive holiday in a country, does not mean the whole country is expensive.
 If Santorini prices were the example of costs all over Greece, there would be no more Greeks in the country.
 But let me show you something.
+Because if you are willing to explore Greece off the beaten track, you might be able to discover Greece, even on a small budget!

 The prices below are based on two people traveling in July 2022.

 You can stay in Oia, the most famous village of Santorini for about 500 euros a night for a hotel that is reviewed with an 8.5.
-Or, you can stay on an island just above Santorini, Ios, paying just 80 euros for a room with a score of 9.2.
-Getting to the famous island from here, just costs 10 euros and an hour of your time.
+Or, you can stay on an island just above Santorini, Ios, paying just 80 euros for a room with a score of a 9.2.
+Getting to the famous island from here, only costs 10 euros and an hour of your time.
 Or 60 euros if you want to be quicker, but everything needs an expensive option right?

 In Chalkidiki, a beautiful region in the North of Greece.
 It is possible to rent a whole studio with 4 people at the sea, for not more than 50 euros.
-And with just 30 euros you will stay in the mountains with two.
+And with just 30 euros you will stay in the Greek mountains with two.

 And all the prices above will be halved when traveling outside the summer season!